How to Respond to Google Reviews: 15 Examples for Every Star Rating

 - Responding to negative reviews makes 45% of customers more likely to visit

 The data is clear: responding to reviews isn't optional anymore.
-It's a core business activity.
+It's a core business activity — and the businesses that treat it that way consistently outperform those that don't.

 Five-star reviews are your best marketing asset.
 A great response reinforces the positive experience and encourages the reviewer (and everyone reading) to come back.